Last Updated on March 7, 2023 by bethrmartin

 I love having an outdoor rug on our deck, but the super hot sun and constant humidity where we live make it look moldy and gross more of the year than I would like to admit.
-This tutorial will teach you how to paint an outdoor rug that will last all four seasons, and it’s cheap too!
+This tutorial will teach you how to paint an outdoor rug that will last all four seasons.
+And the best part is that it’s cheap too!

 With so many stencils to choose from, this project will complement any home decor style.
 Better yet, when you want a new style outdoor rug, all you have to do is repaint it.